-

 Teaching methodologies and assessment

-Phase 1) Practical and Dialogued Classroom: Student's presentation is oriented to the subject to be taught (examining their experience in the subject).
-Phase 2) Theoretical and Practical Classroom: the syllabus is covered by the Professor, who leaves reasons for special developments by the Students.
-Phase 3) Flipped Classroom, face-to-face submodel, with the following guide lines: a) The Professor presents the first Working-Paper "as if he were the student" and submits it to debate in an Collective Psychology environment and according to the principle that "whoever sets the path must also follow it". b) Students present their Working-paper Project and submit it to constructive criticism from Colleagues and the Professor.
-Phase 4) Electronic submission of Working-Papers and evaluation.
+Phase 1) Practical-dialogue: The Master's students' presentations are oriented toward the subject matter to be taught (exploring their experience in the field in question).
+Phase 2) Theoretical-practical: The syllabus is addressed by the Professor, who provides insights for specific developments by the Master's students.
+Phase 3) Flipped Classroom, an in-person submodel, with the following guiding principles: a) The Professor presents the first Scientific Work Project, "as if they were the student," and subjects it to critical analysis and collective debate, in an Applied Group Psychology environment and based on the principle that "those who chart the path must also walk it." b) The Master's students present their Scientific Work Projects and subject them to constructive criticism from their peers and the Professor (seminar class).
+Phase 4) Electronic submission (on the Moodle platform) of completed work and subsequent evaluation.

 -